Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If you want to assign the path of bcftools, please assign here.
       --bam_type BAM_TYPE, -t BAM_TYPE
-                            Please assign the type of BAM.
-If the BAM files are produced by mapping to reference strain, please keyin "reference".
+                            Please assign the type of BAM files.
+If the BAM files are produced by mapping to the reference strain, please keyin "reference".
 It is for detecting the mutations between refenece strain and target strain, and generate potential target fasta file.
-If the BAM files are produced by mapping to target strain, please keyin 'target'.
-It is for detecting the mutations of target genome sequence.
+If the BAM files are produced by mapping to the target strain, please keyin 'target'.
+It is for detecting the real mutations of target genome sequence.
       --program PROGRAM, -p PROGRAM
                             Please assign the program for detecting SNP of
                             transcript: 1: calculate with BAQ, 2: calculate